thawdezin/thawdezin/README.md

 - 👨🏻‍💻 I'm currently working in iMyanmarHouse. 🧄
 - 🌱 I’m currently learning Dart and Flutter. 🐣🔰🍼
 - 🤔 I’m looking for help about Future Life. ☸️✝️☪️
-- 📫 How to reach me: thawdezin@proton.me
+- 📫 How to reach me: thawdezin@duck.com
 - ⚡ Fun fact: I love C++ 😂😂😂
 - 🥅 2023 Goals: Do you wanna know?